ChaozhongLiu/MinNet/fig3/README.md

 ## Reproduction Pipeline
 All the testing evaluations follows the same pipeline:
-* Data downloading and pre-processing
+* Data pre-processing
 * Run all algorithms in the order of MinNet - Seurat - others
-* Run `dataset/evaluation.ipynb` to get the summary statistics in `dataset/seurat/results/`
+* Run `dataset/evaluation.ipynb` to get the summary statistics in `dataset/results/`
-* Finally, plots were drawn by running benchmark_plots.R using data in `dataset/seurat/results/`.
+* Finally, plots were drawn by running batch_removal_plots.R using data in `dataset/results/`.

 ## Datasets Downloading
 ### 10X Multiome datasets and Cite-seq datasets of BMMC